DenverUrbanism features content provided by both regular contributors and guest authors.

 Ian Harwick is a Denver native and serial entrepreneur who’s been building businesses for twenty years and helping others do the same for the past five years.
 Currently, Ian runs Harwick Consulting, working with businesses of all sizes—although he has a special spot in his heart for mom and pop shops—and utilizing his abilities to connect objects, ideas and people, and organize them in a way that fosters creativity and collaboration.
 Ian is also co-founder of CityCycle, a mobile app for smart phones that changes the way cyclists interact with Denver’s bicycle infrastructure and the community that it supports.
 In his spare time, you can find Ian writing a book on community building, drinking coffee at a non-chain establishment, or building something new in his home.

 Chad Reischl is an aspiring urban planner with a background in architecture and landscape design.
-He holds a Master of Urban and Regional Planning from CU Denver with an emphasis in urban place making and economic development.
-Chad is currently a resident of the West Colfax neighborhood of Denver and is co-president of the West Colfax Association of Neighbors (WeCAN).
+He has a Master’s in Urban and Regional Planning from CU Denver with an emphasis in urban place making and economic development.
+Chad is currently a resident of the West Colfax Neighborhood of Denver and is co-president of the West Colfax Association of Neighbors (WeCAN).
 He is dedicated to creating sustainable, healthy, and well connected urban communities for future generations to enjoy.